 #5 Optimal Dialysis

 This may sound obvious, but having your blood work frequently assessed to evaluate the effectiveness of your dialysis treatments is crucial.
-By calculating the reductions of toxins removed from your blood stream, your doctor can determine if the time you are on dialysis is adequate to keep you healthy.
+By calculating the reductions of toxins removed from your bloodstream, your doctor can determine if the time you are on dialysis is adequate to keep you healthy.

 Not only that, but the growing consensus is that the more frequently one has dialysis, the better patients will feel and the longer they will live.
 Though this of course has a play-off with your spare time.
-Studies have found those receiving inadequate dialysis, experience higher than normal death rate, reduced appetite, and counter-intuitive, increased number of days per year spent in the hospital.
+Studies have found those receiving inadequate dialysis, experience higher than normal death rates, reduced appetite, and counter-intuitive, increased number of days per year spent in the hospital.
 Make sure you hold yourself and your doctor accountable to get your dialysis times right.

 Final Note

-People can get bogged down with all the statistics out there; in fact you may have found yourself searching the web endlessly for statistics on dialysis and kidney dialysis life expectancy trying to get a gauge on your life expectancy.
+People can get bogged down with all the statistics out there; in fact, you may have found yourself searching the web endlessly for statistics on dialysis and kidney dialysis life expectancy trying to get a gauge on your life expectancy.
 But what is that really going to tell you about you and your health?
 I am here to tell you, nothing.
 Statistics do not apply to you.
 It is how you live each day that determines your life and health.

-A famous line from the financial author and radio host Dave Ramsey says “If you live like no one else, you will live like no one else”, meaning if you do the things that the “average” person does you will get average results, but if you do things that most do not do (eating a healthy renal diet, exercising, taking supplements, etc.), then you will be the one of the “lucky” exceptions, and not the rule.
+A famous line from the financial author and radio host Dave Ramsey says “If you live like no one else, you will live like no one else”, meaning if you do the things that the “average” person does you will get average results, but if you do things that most do not do (eating a healthy renal diet, exercising, taking supplements, etc.), then you will be one of the “lucky” exceptions, and not the rule.
 People can and do live for decades with kidney failure, but it doesn’t happen by accident.

 So please do not spend your time worrying about how you may die sooner because of kidney failure, any of us could encounter an accident tomorrow.
 Instead, why not focus your energy on how you can best enhance your life through natural treatments and healthy a lifestyle, but most importantly, focus on living.